|My Favourite Planet > English > Europe > Greece > Macedonia > |

 Marianna Dági, Goldsmith's craft in late Classical and early Hellenistic Macedonia - Derveni, Sedes, Stavroupolis (PDF document).
 PhD thesis.
 Eötvös Loránd University of Sciences, Budapest, Hungary, 2011.

-Greece’s Eldorado (PDF document), article by Kerin Hope about the Canadian company Eldorado Gold's plans to reopen the mines around Olympiada.
-Businessfile magazine, No. 84, Jan-March 2012.
+Kerin Hope, Greece’s Eldorado (PDF document), An article about the Canadian company Eldorado Gold's plans to reopen the mines around Olympiada.
+Businessfile magazine, No. 84, January - March 2012.
 At economia.gr.

-Vavelidis M., Melfos V. (2012), Study of the ancient metallurgical works in Kipouristra, Olympiada (Ancient Stageira), NE Chalkidiki.
+M. Vavelidis, V. Melfos, Study of the ancient metallurgical works in Kipouristra, Olympiada (Ancient Stageira), NE Chalkidiki.
 Scientific Annals of the Faculty of Geology, School of Science, Aristotle University of Thessaloniki.
-Special Volume 101, 9-16 (in Greek).
+Special Volume 101, 2012, pages 9-16 (in Greek).

 In September-November 1999, Dr. Kostas Sismanidis of the Greek Archaeological Service was able to make a brief investigation of the site of the ancient mines of Stageira, 2 km west of Olympiada, before the controversial planned resumption of modern industrial mining.
 He discovered remains of Early Iron Age (10th century BC) settlements and buildings.
 (See also History part 6.)